+T

+or iron

+supplementation).

-00% of NUTR Program Every
+CRDN 3.4 Provide 100% of NUTR Program Every

-tudents 582/583 director, semester
+instruction to students 582/583 director, semester

-vill achieve Supervised nutrition
+clients/patients for will achieve Supervised nutrition

-minimum Practice in and
+self-monitoring a minimum Practice in and

-core of 4 Health dietetics
+blood glucose score of 4 Health dietetics

-n CRDN 3.4 Promotion faculty
+considering diabetes on CRDN 3.4 Promotion faculty

-on n the
+medication and on the and

-medical nutrition professional and
+medical nutrition professional preceptors

-therapy plan. (summative) preceptors
+therapy plan. (summative)

-therapy plant. evaluation preceptors
+evaluation

 CRDN 3.5 Explain 100% of NUTR Program Every

 the steps involved students 582/583 director, semester

 and observe the will achieve Supervised nutrition

 placement of a minimum Practice in and

 nasogastric or score of 4 Health dietetics

 nasoenteric feeding on CRDN 3.5 Promotion faculty

 tubes; if available on the and

 assist in the process professional preceptors

 of placing (summative)

 nasogastric or evaluation

 nasoenteric feeding

 tubes.

 CRDN 3.6 Conduct a 100% of NUTR Program Every

 swallow screen and students 582/583 director, semester

 refer to the will achieve Supervised nutrition

 appropriate health a minimum Practice in and

 care professional for score of 4 Health dietetics

 full swallow on CRDN 3.6 Promotion faculty

+on the

-evaluation when on the and
+evaluation when professional and

-needed. professional preceptors
+needed. (summative) preceptors

-(summative)

 evaluation

-CRDN 3.7: 100% of stude NUTR 582/583 Program Every
+CRDN 3.7: 100% of students will achiev re a minimum score of 4 NUTR 582/583 Program Every

-Demonstrate on CRDN 3.3 o n the professi ional (summa tive) Supervised director, semester
+Demonstrate on CRDN 3.3 on the professi onal (summative) Supervised director, semester

 effective evaluation Practice in nutrition and

 communications Health dietetics

 skills for clinical and Promotion faculty and

 customer services in preceptors

 a variety of formats

 and settings.

-CRDN 3.8: Design, 100% of students will achieve a minimum score of 4 NUTR 582/583 Program Every
+CRDN 3.8: Design, 100% of students will achieve of 4 NUTR 582/583 Program Every

-implement and on CRDN 3.4 on the professional (summative) Supervised director, semester
+implement and on CRDN 3.4 on the professi onal (summative) Supervised director, semester

 evaluate evaluation Practice in nutrition and

 presentations to a Health dietetics

 target audience.
 Promotion faculty and

 preceptors

-CRDN 3.9: Develop 100% of students will achieve a minimum score of 4 NUTR 582/583 Program Every
+CRDN 3.9: Develop 100% of students will achiev of 4 NUTR 582/583 Program Every

-nutrition education on CRDN 3.5 on the professional (summative) Supervised director, semester
+nutrition education on CRDN 3.5 on the professi onal (summative) Supervised director, semester

 materials that are evaluation Practice in nutrition and

 culturally and age Health dietetics

 appropriate and Management faculty and

-designed for the preceptors
+designed for the NULTE 502/502 preceptors

 educational level of NUTR 582/583

 the audience.
 Supervised

 Practice in

-Health

-Promotion
+Health Promotion

-CRDN 3.10: Use 100% of students will achieve a minimum score of 4 NUTR 582/583 Program Every
+CRDN 3.10: Use 100% of students will achiev vo a minimum score of / NUTR 582/583 Program Every

-effective education on CRDN 3.6 on the professional (summative) Supervised director, semester
+effective education on CRDN 3.6 on the professi 01 4 Supervised Program director, semester

-and counseling skills evaluation Practice in nutrition and
+and counseling skills evaluation onai (Summative) Practice in nutrition and Seillestei

-to facilitate Health dietetics

-behavior change.
-Management faculty and

-preceptors

-NUTR 582/583

-Supervised

-Practice in

-Health

-Promotion
+and counselling skills Evaluation riactice III HULLILION AND